top of page

 • 10 years for serious crimes,

-• 15 - 20 years for capital crimes.
+• 15-20 years for capital crimes.

 5. Central Register of Foreign Nationals and Schengen Information System

-5.1 The Central Register of Foreigners (AZR)
+5.1 The Central Register of Foreign Nationals (AZR)

-The Central Register of Foreigners consists of a general database and a separate visa file.
-The Central Register of Foreigners is maintained by the Federal Office for Migration and Refugees (registration authority).
-The Federal Office of Administration processes the stored data on behalf of and in accordance with the instructions of the Federal Office for Migration and Refugees (Section 1 AZRG).
-All data on a foreigner is stored in the AZR (i.e. not just criminal offenses).
-The Central Register of Foreigners thus serves as a data pool for all authorities that rely on data from foreigners.
-The data stored in the AZR is therefore particularly sensitive, as an entry in the AZR can have serious consequences.
-If in doubt, the Central Register of Foreigners should therefore be checked before taking important legal steps and, if necessary, deletion of the data should be requested.
+The Central Register of Foreign Nationals consists of a general database and a separate visa file.
+The Central Register of Foreign Nationals is maintained by the Federal Office for Migration and Refugees (registration authority).
+The Federal Office of Administration processes the stored data on behalf of and in accordance with the instructions of the Federal Office for Migration and Refugees (Section 1 of the Central Register of Foreign Nationals Act).
+All data relating to a foreign national is stored in the Central Register of Foreign Nationals (not just criminal offenses).
+The Central Register of Foreign Nationals thus serves as a data pool for all authorities that rely on data on foreign nationals.
+The data stored in the Central Register of Foreign Nationals is therefore particularly sensitive, as an entry in the Central Register of Foreign Nationals can have serious consequences.
+If in doubt, the Central Register of Foreign Nationals should be reviewed before taking important legal steps, and deletion of the data should be requested if necessary.

 5.2 The Schengen Information System